halfdchord/halfdchord/README.md

 ### Hi there 👋

-I am Spiral, a musician, and comedian.
+I am HDC, a musician, and comedian.
 But little known fact; I'm also a coder.
 But only partially.
 I'm still more of a novice than anything.

 ### What I'm Planning On Making
-- Beenz
+- Uhh

-beenz
+Yeah, I don't know.
 ### Fun Fact!
-You have 5 minutes. 👁
+This page is dead as hell